firebolt-db/firebolt-db.github.io/docs/general-reference/information-schema/tables.md

 grand_parent: General reference
 ---

-# Tables

-This information schema view contains a row per table in the current database.

-The view is available in all databases and can be queried as follows:
+# Information schema for tables

+You can use the `information_schema.tables` view to return information about each table in a database.
+The view is available for each database and contains one row for each table in the database.
+You can use a `SELECT` query to return information about each table as shown in the example below.

 ```sql
 SELECT